ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 It is important to be careful about the normality distribution of the errors:

 1. OLS estimation **does not need** the errors to have a normal distribution
-2. Errors normality is important for hypothesis testing (next chapter), not to OLS estimation of the coefficients.
+2. Errors normality is important for hypothesis testing (next chapter), not for OLS coefficient estimation

 To be precise, assumption 7 is **not needed** to run an efficient OLS regression.
 However, it is very convenient when moving from regression estimation to hypothesis testing.
-If errors are not normally distributed, then the typical strategy of hypothesis testing is invalid (specially when working with small samples).
+If errors are not normally distributed, then the typical strategy of hypothesis testing is invalid (specially if working with small samples).

 {{% callout note %}}
 **Assumption 7** requires that: